Fsu0413/openssl-externalCMake/readme.md

 1. Multi-process build progress on some platform is not ever considered.
 E.g., only Nmake is supported on MSVC which always runs commands one by one.
 1. Command line instruction is confusing.
 No warning or error are populated to user even if wrong argument is provided.
 But instead it passes the unrecognized arguments directly to compiler or linker.
 1. No IDE support for this hand-craft Makefile generator
-1. (1.0.2 and before) Out-of-tree build (shadow build) is not supported.
-1. (1.0.2 and before) Windows build have different instruction.
-It is not that straightforward for typical Configure-make-install instruction.

 There have been since a lot of people requesting OpenSSL team switch to a common and widely used Makefile generator they still won't.
 The reason is that any widely used one they have been told don't support all platforms OpenSSL is developing against.